-To what extent are specific measures taken to overcome the effect of entrenched structural inequalities upon disadvantaged social groups, empowering them to participate meaningfully, and ensuring that their interests are included and protected at all stages of the project cycle? (procedural justice for the structurally disadvantaged).
+To what extent are specific measures taken to overcome the effect of entrenched structural inequalities upon disadvantaged social groups, empowering them to participate meaningfully in climate resilient development processes, and ensuring that their interests are included and protected at all stages of the project cycle? (procedural justice for the structurally disadvantaged).

 Individual citizens are situated within a complex matrix of social relationships between groups of unequal power and influence.
-Entrenched structural inequalities can manifest themselves in many ways: e.g. through formal laws and informal social rules, socio-cultural and gender norms, segregation of various kinds, and exclusion of particular social groups from certain economic activities and/or decision-making spaces.
+Entrenched structural inequalities can manifest themselves in many ways: e.g. through formal laws and informal social rules, socio-cultural and gender norms, segregation of various kinds, and exclusion of particular social groups from certain economic activities and/or decisionmaking spaces.
 These structural disadvantages can both increase the likelihood that an individual will be affected by climate risk (exposure) and that the individual will be harmed by it (vulnerability).

 The particular social groups facing discrimination will vary by context, but among those most often affected are women, young people, the infirm, the disabled, ethnic minorities and people without resources.
 These groups may be associated with specific customary livelihood roles and responsibilities, with particular economic activities, or live/work in specific locations - any of which can result in a very different climate risk profile to people belonging to other social groups.
-But discrimination means that they are second class citizens, with limited access to and/or control over the resources that they need and use every day.
-Often, they are systematically excluded from the most important community decision making places and spaces - including those potentially associated with a participatory adaptation project.
+But marginalization or active exclusion leads to limited access to and/or control over the resources that they need and use every day.

+Often, they are systematically excluded from the most important community decision making places and spaces - including those potentially associated with a participatory adaptation projects.
 Consequently, their distinctive climate risk priorities and interests may go unrecognised and they may benefit only tangentially from program benefits - or such benefits may be appropriated by others.

-Adaptation programmes need to recognise and respond to these structural inequalities at each stage of the project cycle.
+Adaptation programs need to recognise and respond to these structural inequalities at each stage of the project cycle.
+They must also consider how they contribute to long term changes in governance, public perception or information that will actively reduce exclusion and marginalization.

 One of the ways this can be done is to make appropriate modifications to the participatory processes/institutions in the program (this meeting the needs of procedural justice).
 Best practice dictates that this strategy should be researched, co-designed and implemented together with citizens and communities as part of the process of designing legitimate participatory institutions and processes.

 Transformational change involves a lasting reconfiguration of power relationships within the community, and this means including both the powerful and the powerless in the conversation.
 This requires commitment and buy-in from across the community over a sustained period of time.
-Ideally, the program will work together with civil society organisations that have long standing links to the community and a deep and nuanced understanding of evolving community dynamics.
+Ideally, the program will work together with civil society organisations that have long standing links to the community and a deep and nuanced understanding of evolving community dynamics, able to continue the work after a specific project or program ends.